 A walk-in closet is not an automatic winner in the closet game.
 Home blogger Marie described her master bedroom walk-in closet as "odd, small, and wasted space."
 Her triangle-shaped, dark walk-in closet also only had one clothes rod.Continue to 14 of 18 below.

 14 of 18

-After the closet's makeover, it is utterly transformed.
-Tons of new shelves hold clothing, shoes, bags, and accessories.
-That single clothes rod was doubled up, so now it can hold twice as many hanging clothes.
-And while natural light will never be able to see its way into the closet, the space is loads cheerier with a coat of bright paint (Polar Bear, from Behr).Continue to 15 of 18 below.
+Marie transformed her walk-in to include new shelves holding clothing, shoes, bags, and accessories.
+She doubled up the clothing rods so that it could hold twice as many hanging clothes.
+And to make the space cheerier, she gave the space a coat of bright paint (Polar Bear from Behr).Continue to 15 of 18 below.

 15 of 18

 Blogger Kristyn of Lil Luna had a hallway closet that had become a place where things went and were lost forever.
 It was an eyesore that had permanently become the home of a freestanding coat rack.
 Kristyn decided it was time for a closet redo.Continue to 16 of 18 below.